Proofing Language

 Why Proofing Language Matters

-Note on Template Settings: In M365 Desktop applications, templates will adopt the language of your overall M365 settings.
-If M365 is set to English, even if you open a French template, you will have to manually update the proofing language.
+In M365 Desktop applications, templates will adopt the language of your overall M365 settings.
+If M365 is set to English, even if you open a French template, you will need to manually update the proofing language.

 How to mark passages in different languages